Lying On Resume

 Exaggerating your skills and accomplishments on the resume isn’t likely to help you with landing a job.
 Making fabricated claims about your competence might get you considered for an interview but the recruiters and employers are quite smart to judge your lies.
 Using fudge facts or lying on your resume would make your professional and personal image questionable.

 So why risk your repute and credibility just for leaving a deceptive impression?

-Check out the professional resume templates
+Check out the free resume template builder

-Can you Lie on your Resume?
+Can You Lie On Your Resume?